zavolanlab/bindz-rbp/README.md

 cd binding_scanner_git
 ```

-To utilise Position Weight Matrices from the ATtRACT database of known RBPs' binding motifs we provide two scripts:
+To utilize position-specific weight matrices from the ATtRACT database of known RBPs' binding motifs we provide two scripts:

 1. Download and extract the database into a directory `ATtRACT` under `resources`:
    ```bash